JohnathonLG/cse455-final/index.md

 We elected to include 14 days of price data on each chart, using simple red/green candlesticks ("Charles" style), with volume bars on the bottom and a
 3-day moving average line plotted on top.
 To keep things simple for the network, we ommitted any scale/text and exaggerated the bars for easier feature extraction.

-As an example, here is a chart of Ethereum going parabolic (meaning shooting upwards in price).
+As an example, here is a chart of Ethereum going parabolic.
+(Shooting upwards in price.
+"Mooning" if you will.)

 ![Example Chart](https://github.com/JohnathonLG/cse455-final/blob/main/ETH-USD_2017-02-15.jpg?raw=true)